San Diego CHILD MOLESTATION LAWYER

 Is it a Defense to Child Molestation to Claim I Thought the Juvenile was Over 18?

-No. Unlike statutory rape charges or child pornography, it does not matter how old you believed the victim to be; it only matters how old they actually are.
+Not under 288 (PC).
+In these cases, it does not matter how old you believed the victim to be; it only matters how old they actually are.
 Do not talk to the police or even the victim unless you have your attorney present or what you say could harm your case.

 What You Say Can Hurt Your Case

 Unfortunately, many people do not recognize that child molestation does not need to involve touching in a sexual area or on bare skin; there need not be any touching between the participants at all.
 If you are accused of getting a child to touch their own body —even through clothing, you can still be charged with molesting a child.
 Also, sexual arousal or pleasure need not have occurred as long as the person accused of child molesting intended the act to cause sexual arousal or gratification.
-Lastly, it does not matter if you believed the child to be over 18 or if they consented.
+Lastly, with cases filed under 288 (PC), it does not matter if you believed the child to be over 18 or if they consented.

 Do Not Discuss the Case Without Your Lawyer Present